filecoin-project/filecoin-docs/docs/mine/README.md

 **Block rewards** are large sums that are given to the miner credited for a new block.
 Unlike storage fees, these rewards do not come from an associated client; rather, the network "prints" new FIL as both an inflationary measure and an incentive to miners advancing the chain.
 All active miners on the network have a chance at recieving a block reward, their chance at such being directly proportional to the amount of storage space currently being contributed to the network.

+### WinningPoSt
+WinningPoSt is the mechanism by which storage miners are rewarded for their contributions.
+In the Filecoin network, time is discretized into a series of epochs – the blockchain’s height corresponds to the number of elapsed epochs.
+At the beginning of each epoch, a small number of storage miners are elected to mine new blocks (Filecoin utilizes tipsets, which permit multiple blocks to be mined at the same height).
+Each elected miner who successfully creates a block is granted filecoin, as well as the opportunity to charge other nodes fees to include messages in the block.

+To further incentivize the storage of “useful” data over simple capacity commitments, storage miners have the additional opportunity to compete for special deals offered by verified clients.
+Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage miner earns for these deals is augmented by a multiplier.
+The total amount of power a given storage miner has, after accounting for this multiplier, is known as **quality-adjusted power**.

 ## Uptime, slashing and penalties

 "Slashing" is a feature present in most blockchain protocols, and is used to penalise miners that either fail to provide reliable uptime or act maliciously against the network.